Find Affordable College Courses

 61 Yearly Graduations

-The 5th most popular school in the country for liberal arts / sciences and humanities majors who are seeking their master's degree is Tennessee Technological University.
+The 5th most popular school in the country for liberal arts / sciences & humanities majors who are seeking their master's degree is Tennessee Technological University.
 Each year, around 10,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,520 per year, while in-state graduate students, on average, pay $10,480 per year.
-For the 2020-2021 academic year, 61 master's degrees were handed out to liberal arts / sciences and humanities majors at Tennessee Tech University.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 66% were women.
+The average in-state tuition for full-time undergraduates is $8,764 per year, while in-state graduate students, on average, pay $10,480 per year.
+During the most recent year for which we have data, 61 people received their master's degree in liberal arts / sciences & humanities from Tennessee Tech University.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+Tennessee Technological University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.

 #6